 // When a page has been displayed.

-each name must be unique in a given script file, but you can have two different script files that contain procedures or functions with the same name.
+- However, different script files can contain procedures or functions with the same name.

-- Each script is managed by an independent script engine so you have to use global variables in order to exchange data between scripts.
+ScriptName.FunctionName(Example:UserMain.OnNavigateComplete). - Each script is managed by an independent script engine.
+Use global variables to exchange data between scripts.

-- The use of local variables is possible but not recommended.
+- Using local variables is possible but not recommended.